simonabali/rand-sim-2/README.md

 # Known issues
 - When a user presses "Send", the entire conversation disappears
-- A user can send a message to a user that doesn't exist; causes a server crash
+- A user can send a message to a user that doesn't exist; causes a server crash (server not crashing anymore, butwe can still send message to user that does not exist)
 - Using `username` instead of mongo ID to look for users